GUIDING IN ALBERTA

 – While we may plan to do one tactic we may have to dive into other tactics based on conditions.
 We’ll certainly cover and detail the primary goal you inquire about but may have to apply other tactics.

 – In the case of 2 anglers, the intent is to engage both of you in the situation on that specific fish, however, only one angler can engage it.
 Taking turns on subsequent fish while learning while not on the rod is the intent.
 If you choose to deviate and fish on your own, you must do so downstream, away from the active angler/guide scenario.
-This trip is about observing & learning.
+This trip is about observing, learning & engaging on several fronts.

 – We may offer a change of location based on conditions, requiring you to travel or change accommodations.